 Have you ever wanted to build your own mini TV station?

-This guide is for hobbyists who want to make a simple transmitter to broadcast videos inside your house.
+This article is for hobbyists who want to make a simple transmitter to broadcast videos inside your house.

 The transmitter uses a special coil and capacitor to pick a channel between 37 and 50 on the old fashioned TV dial UHF band, 470 to 855 MHz.